neondatabase/website/content/docs/conceptual-guides/regions.md

 You can select the region for your Neon project during project creation.
 See [Setting up a project](../setting-up-a-project).

-All databases created in a Neon project are created in the region selected for the project.
+All branches and databases created in a Neon project are created in the region selected for the project.

 ![Select region image](./images/project_creation_regions.png)

-_**Note**_: Once you select region for a Neon project, it cannot be changed for that project.
+_**Note**_: Once you select a region for a Neon project, it cannot be changed for that project.

 ## Moving project data to a new region

-The region for an existing Neon project cannot be changed.

 If you need to move your data to a different region, the following steps are recommended:

-1. Create a new project in the new region.
+1. Create a new project in the desired region.
 For project creation instructions, see [Setting up a project](../setting-up-a-project).
-1. Move your data from the old project to the new project that you created in the desired region.
+1. Move your data from the old project to the new project.
 For instructions, see [Import data from PostgreSQL](../../how-to-guides/import-an-existing-database).

-Moving data to a new Neon project may require downtime if you are moving a production database, as the import procedure may take some time to complete.
-To avoid losing data, consider blocking writes from your applications before starting the import operation, and re-enabling writes when the data migration is completed.
-Neon currently supports read-write compute instances only.
-Blocking writes must be performed at the application level.
+Moving data to a new Neon project may require downtime if you are moving a production database, as the import procedure may take some time depending on the size of your data.
+To prevent the loss of data during the import operation, consider disabling writes from your applications before initiating the import operation.
+You can re-enable writes when the import is completed.
+Neon does not currently support disabling database writes.
+Writes must be disabled at the application level.

 To request support for additional regions, please visit the [Hosting in other AWS regions](https://community.neon.tech/t/hosting-in-other-aws-regions/81/5) topic in the Neon Community Forum.